machzqcq/CucumberJVMExamples/cucumberjvm-selenium-class9/README.md

 You can find a much lucid explanation on [seleniumframework.com] (http://www.seleniumframework.com/cucumber-jvm-2/what-is-cucumber-jvm/)

-# cucumberjvm-selenium-class3
+# cucumberjvm-selenium-class9
-Explains how to interact with HTML elements using selenium java api
+Explains how to do headless testing with phantomjs
 http://www.seleniumframework.com/cucumber-jvm-3/web-element-operations/